 Wednesday U.S. State Department spokesman John Kirby said that Kerry has offered any U.S. assistance that Italy might require and made clear "the American people stand with Italians in this difficult time."

-"Quakes with this magnitude at this depth in our territory in general create building collapses, which can result in deaths," said the head of Italy's civil protection service, Fabrizio Curcio.
+since the initial quake, seven of which were greater than 4 magnitude."Quakes with this magnitude at this depth in our territory in general create building collapses, which can result in deaths," said the head of Italy's civil protection service, Fabrizio Curcio.

-Pescara del tronto
+Pescara del tronto#terremoto

 This is the largest earthquake to hit Italy since a 6.3 magnitude tremor hit the L'Aquila region on April 6, 2009.
 That earthquake was responsible for more than 300 deaths, according to Scientific American.